-- 99. In Chile, the Meteorological Directorate of Chile will manage Antofagasta's Storm Detection System and feed the information to the National Emergency Office's (ONEMI) early warning system49.
-In Ecuador, the radar will be managed by the Provincial Government of Esmeraldas (GADPE) in collaboration with the National Meteorological and Hydrological Institute50 (INAMHI).
-The information will feed the Risk Management Secretariat's (SGR) early warning system. - 100.
+- Government of Esmeraldas (GADPE) in collaboration with the National Meteorological and Hydrological Institute48 (INAMHI).
+The information will feed the Risk Management Secretariat's (SGR) early warning system. - 90.
 To complement and validate the radar and storm detection system information, additional automatic meteorological stations will be installed in the watersheds of Antofagasta, Taltal and Esmeraldas (i.e., Teaone and Esmeraldas rivers).
-MOP -- through its Directorate of Waters (DGA) -- and GADPE, respectively, will operate and maintain the meteorological stations in Chile and Ecuador. - 101.
+MOP -- through its Directorate of Waters (DGA) -- and GADPE, respectively, will operate and maintain the meteorological stations in Chile and Ecuador. - 91.
 Ecuador has interesting experience using meteorological radars that could be useful for DMC in future projects.
-INAMHI manage a set of three radars to monitor rainfall in Quito, and another set of three radars operate in the south of Ecuador, managed by local entities51.
-The project will foster collaboration and exchange of experiences among the organizations of both countries. - 102.
-The localization of the radars meteorological stations and storm detection system are not precisely defined at this stage, there are consider USP.
-AF ESP will be screened for all USP during implementation phase to define the sub-projects in compliance with AF ESP.
+INAMHI manage a set of three radars to monitor rainfall in Quito, and another set of three radars operate in the south of Ecuador, managed by local entities49.
+The project will foster collaboration and exchange of experiences among the organizations of both countries.